SelectSmart.com

 "BR is also the joint research project of the Brain Science Research Center at the University of California, Irvine and the Korean Brain Science Research Center."Excerpt from a December 7, 2004, article by Clint Witchalls, The Guardian (London), which presented a credulous, wholesale endorsement of Brain Respiration:

-"...although the evidence is anecdotal at this stage, Cornell Medical School, the University of California, Irvine and the Korean Institute of Brain Sciences are currently comparing the effects of BR to stimulant medicine on one of the major cognitive deficits associated with ADHD - impaired working memory."Excerpt from one of Ilchi Lee's websites dated July 13, 2004:
+"...although the evidence is anecdotal at this stage, Cornell Medical School, the University of California, Irvine and the Korea Institute of Brain Sciences are currently comparing the effects of BR to stimulant medicine on one of the major cognitive deficits associated with ADHD - impaired working memory."Excerpt from one of Ilchi Lee's websites dated July 13, 2004:

 "Brain Respiration® is an educational method that maximizes the innate abilities inherent in the brain through integrated exercises for the body and mind.
-The enormous success of this methodology has prompted studies by the University of California-Irvine, Cornell Medical University, and the Korean Institute of Brain Science.Excerpt from Ilchi Lee's Dahnworld.com website, dated 8/14/2004:
+The enormous success of this methodology has prompted studies by the University of California-Irvine, Cornell Medical University, and the Korea Institute of Brain Science.Excerpt from Ilchi Lee's Dahnworld.com website, dated 8/14/2004:

 "Through this event we could gather and stimulate the research on Brain Respiration in the occasion of the inauguration Ceremony of Ilchi Center for Brain Research and set the standard as at international platform.
 Ilchi Center for Brain Research will study Brain, Brain Respiration and HSP in cooperation with Korea Brain Research Institute, Harvard Medical Dept., Cornell Medical Department."Excerpt from a Korean newspaper article that was posted on a former brainrespiration.com web page, dated July 13, 2004: